BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/03_4_Understanding_the_Descriptor_Wallet.md

 can deterministically be created on the fly.

 * There are four types of addresses, which we'll meet in the next chapter (`pkh`, `sh`, `tr`, and `wpkh`).
-* Each type of address supports external addresses (for receiving funds from other wallets) and internal addresses (for sending change back to this wallet), as defined by `internal`.
+* Each type of address supports `external` addresses (for receiving funds from other wallets) and `internal` addresses (for sending change back to this wallet).
-* Each type of address has its own account key (e.g., `tpubDCsocyjrtJLXKJ3atFwKf6FiPheuVNV27B1swsGiNvk4cuPhVTsCDvusSNcH8thnS68FPFotgHqo9FHNGrvhtx6ZqdbWBQTWrCgK9xous17`).
+* Each type of address has its own account key (e.g., `tpubDCsocyjrtJLXKJ3atFwKf6FiPheuVNV27B1swsGiNvk4cuPhVTsCDvusSNcH8thnS68FPFotgHqo9FHNGrvhtx6ZqdbWBQTWrCgK9xous17`), which is derived key for that derivation path.
 * Each type of address supports a range of addresses, initially running 0 to 999.

 In other words, even though you have eight descriptors, that's